jongrionro-debug/JustPutBasket/README.md

 The repository still contains earlier V1, V2, and V3 search-pipeline experiments.
-Those modules are useful as retrieval and tagging foundations, but they should be treated as supporting work for QuerySwitch Max rather than the main product story.
+Those modules are useful as retrieval and tagging foundations, but they should be treated as supporting work for JUSTPUTBASKET rather than the main product story.

 ## Product Direction

-QuerySwitch Max is built around Reference Baskets:
+JUSTPUTBASKET is built around Reference Baskets:

 1. A user enters one Original Query.
 2. The system prepares a Reference Feed of visual candidates.